benkolera/talk-opaleye/code/README.md

 makeLenses ''PaginationResults
 ```

-We can simply limit an offset any Query a with functions from opaleye:
+We can simply limit and offset any Query a with functions from opaleye:

 ```haskell
 paginateQuery :: Pagination -> Query a -> Query a